 5 Things I Will Always Remember About Pittsburgh

-It's been one year since I visited Pittsburgh, Pennsylvania, but I still have very vivid memories about this city, remarkable in many wa...
+It's been one year since I visited Pittsburgh, Pennsylvania, but I still have very vivid memories of this city, remarkable in many ways,...

 1. Yellow Bridges.